 Rhinoplasty scars are very limited, but it depends on the type of nose surgery – an open nose surgery will require cutting the columella but if the closed rhinoplasty technique is used, scars will be practically non-existent.

 The patient will experience bruising, discomfort and swelling for a few weeks after the nose surgery.
 Painkillers can be used during the rhinoplasty post op period.
 It’s important to note that the swelling will gradually reduce during the course of a year.
-Some patients may experience breathing disturbances after the procedure.
+A study on rhinoplasty complications by Paulo Fernando Tormin Borges Crosara reveals that between 1,56% and 2,73% of patients may experience breathing disturbances which will require reoperation after surgery.

 A rhinoplasty success rates survey by Guyuron B. and Bokhari F., based on 468 nose surgery reviews sets the satisfaction rate at around 91%.
 Males generally tend to be less satisfied with rhinoplasty results.